-Professional advisors play a critical role in our FYC.
-Advisors review incoming student academic folders, assign class schedules, develop early intervention strategies for at risk students, monitor academic progress and help students make a successful transition to college.
+Academic support for First-year students is comprehensive and developmental.
+Professional advisors play a critical role in our FYE.
+Advisors review incoming student academic preparation, assign class schedules, develop early intervention strategies for students at risk, monitor academic progress and help students make a successful transition to college.
+Academic tutors provide, for no additional cost, one-on-one sessions in academic subject areas, as well as programs to help improve writing, research, and study skills.
+Tutors are paid professionals holding Bachelor's or Master's degrees in content subject areas.

-Academic Tutoring

-Academic tutors provide free one-on-one sessions in subject areas, as well as programs to help improve writing, research, and study skills.
-Tutors are paid professionals holding Bachelor's or Master's degrees in their subjects.